ubinos/ubitool/README.md

 - `tail` - Print the last part of a file
 - `htail` - Print the last part of a file with position tracking
-- `bhtail` - Print the last part of a file from byobu session with position tracking
+- `bhtail` - Print the last part of a file from tmux session with position tracking
-- `bsend` - Send keys to a byobu session
+- `bsend` - Send keys to a tmux session
-- `stbsend` - Send keys to a byobu session and wait for expected output
+- `stbsend` - Send keys to a tmux session and wait for expected output
 - `shell` - Execute shell commands
 - `stshell` - Execute shell commands and wait for expected output
 - `ls` - List directory contents with filtering